Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Propane fire pits get started quickly, and there’s not much to clean up, but you’ll have to keep refilling the tanks, and the lines may get clogged periodically.

-You can sometimes use decorative elements such as fire glass with propane (depends on your model).
+You can sometimes use decorative elements such as fire glass with propane (depending on your model).

 My personal favorite of the three is the wood fire pit because that’s just what comes to mind when I think of sitting around open flames.